Relationship After Baby – How much do you put up with in relationship?

 In my therapy practice I often see individuals excepting behaviours in relationships they would never advise a friend to accept, simply to due to the fear of rejection.
+This is particularly common in a relationship after baby number one or more arrives into a couples home.
 One of the by-products of being a nice person is accepting less than you are worth just to either keep the peace, or to try to avoid the possibility of someone leaving you.
 Women and men who are more sensitive in nature (and let me note that sensitivity is not a bad trait) are the most likely candidates for this behaviour.

 Why do women often place their own needs last?

 Many women in their 30s get drawn into the media hype surrounding age and babies and end up believing they must meet someone before it’s too late to conceive.
 Others interpret failed relationships as a reflection of being unworthy or unlovable.
 In both instances, when such women meet a potential partner, they put up with much more than they normally would, out of fear the relationship might end.